anthony2515/my_portfolio_manager/README.md

 # Tools Section

 ![alt text](image-9.png)

 This shows the table of inputs where I can edit a particular tool and description.
 By clicking the plus button it will show this modal to add another tool that I learn

 ![alt text](image-10.png)

+For deleting certain tool just click the x button and thats it